 This whole black knight UFO satellite thing has gotten totally out of hand.
 For some reason which I can not fathom many, many people purposely and intentionally want and can believe anything.
 Facts do not sway them and anything that substantially threatens their topsy-turvy UFOlogical worldview is instantly labelled a conspiracy.
 Labeling anything with the conspiracy label without doing your due diligence is the height of intellectual laziness.
 This whole ‘Black Knight’ subject was explained to 100% satisfaction to the people that really know…the scientific community and anyone who has the wherewithal to check the publicly available NASA archive.
 But to some people, UFOlogy has become a religion.
-None of those pesky facts for them…belief is all they need even if it is probably wrong.
+None of those pesky facts for them.
+Belief is all they need even if it is probably wrong.
 It appears especially if it is provably wrong.

 UFOlogy MUST discourage this religiosity of the UFO subject.
 It helps no one, confuses most, and irritates to no end people that know better.
 Faith in anything is a bad thing.
 It robs a person of the burden of thinking too much and festers lies and deceit.

 UFOlogy and UFO’s are REAL.
 No faith required.
 The scientific facts all point to a Universe teeming with life.
 Science is our only hope to validate and legitimize the study of such a paradigm-shaking subject.
 People have to learn to critically think about what they believe.
 In the end, what you believe does not matter, it is what you KNOW that counts.

 Video and photographic images have arisen from armchair UFOlogists who claim they have further proof of the mysterious Black Knight satellite.
 Alien researchers have been calling the Black Knight one of the most convincing pieces of evidence for the existence of intelligent extraterrestrial life for the past 20 years, while some claim it has orbited Earth for at least 13,000 years.